August 19, 2020

 First things first: Pet Partners supports using positive training techniques when training all eligible therapy animal species.
 Positive training methods emphasize an understanding of how behavior works, and rely on humans reinforcing positive behaviors and ignoring or redirecting undesirable behaviors to achieve training goals.
 Learn more about this in our post on positive training.

 Before your animal is ready to begin training, they need to be properly prepared and socialized.
-Melissa Winkle, OTR/L, owner of Dogwood Therapy Services Inc., president of Animal-Assisted Intervention International, Pet Partners licensed team evaluator, and member of the Pet Partners Human-Animal Bond Advisory Board, emphasizes the importance of preparation.
+Melissa Winkle, OTR/L, owner of Dogwood Therapy Services Inc., president of Animal-Assisted Intervention International, and Pet Partners licensed team evaluator, emphasizes the importance of preparation.
 She explains that training and preparation are often categorized together, but that understanding the differences between the two concepts is key to successful training.